rda0/ansible-role-zfs/README.markdown

 Installation
 ------------

-- Debian bullseye: builds zfs-dkms using stable
+- Debian: builds zfs-dkms using stable
 - Ubuntu: uses the shipped version
+- If `modprobe zfs` fails, a reboot into the uptodate kernel may be needed.
 - By default the role first tries to import pools (i.e. during re-installation) and otherwise create the pools
+- To cleanly reinstall a machine: export pools beforehand using: `zpool export <pool>`
-- If `modprobe zfs` fails, a reboot into the uptodate kernel may be needed.
+- If the pool export was forgotten the force may be with you: `-e '{"zfs_pool_import_command":"zpool import -f"}'`

 Configuration